mcaceresb/stata-gtools/README.md

 to do is run `make`, but I cannot guarantee that will be the case since I have not tested it myself.

-Compiling on Linux should not give problems.
-Compiling on Windows, however, was a bit difficult, so unfortunately I would not be surprised if you run into problems during compilation.
-As best I can tell, for SpookyHash to work correctly with this plugin you need to run `premake5 vs2013` and compile via `msbuild` in the developer prompt.
+Compiling on Linux or Windows should not give problems.
+I test the builds using Travis and Appveyor; if both builds are passing and you can't get them to compile, it is likely because you have not installed all the requisite dependencies.
+For Cygwin in particular, see `./src/plugin/gtools.h` for all the include statements and check if you have any missing libraries.

+Loading the plugin on Windows is a bit trickier.
+While I eventually got the plugin to work, it is possible for it to compile but fail to load.
+As best I can tell, all will be fine as long as you use the MinGW version of gcc and SpookyHash was built using visual studio. (i.e.
+`x86_64-w64-mingw32-gcc` instead of `gcc` in cygwin for the plugin;
+`premake5 vs2013` and `msbuild SpookyHash.sln` for SpookyHash, though
+you can find the dll pre-built in `./lib/windows/spookyhash.dll`).

-You also have to force `premake5` to generate project files for a 64-bit version only (otherwise `gcc` will complain about compatibility issues).
+If you are re-compiling SpookyHash, you have to force `premake5` to generate project files for a 64-bit version only (otherwise `gcc` will complain about compatibility issues).
 Further, the target folder has not always been consistent in testing.
 While this may be due to an error on my part, I have found the compiled `spookyhash.dll` in
 - `./lib/spookyhash/build/bin`
 - `./lib/spookyhash/build/bin/x86_64/Release`
 - `./lib/spookyhash/build/bin/Release`

-during various different trial runs.
-Last, you may need to install some additional libraries on Cygwin, depending on the version that you have (see `./src/plugin/gtools.h` for all the include statements).
+Again, I advise against trying to re-compile SpookyHash.
+Just use the dll provided in this repo.

 FAQs
 ----